bosschaert/sling-org-apache-sling-feature-modelconverter/readme.md

 # Add Launchpad Framework Properties to make bundles with Java dependencies activate
 -a "launchpad:felix.systempackages.substitution=true"
 -a "launchpad:felix.systempackages.calculate.uses=true"
+# Exclude Lauchpad Installer (provided by the feature launcher) and Repository
+# Initializer as this is embedded in the configuration file
+-e "org.apache.sling.launchpad.installer"
+-e "org.apache.sling.jcr.repoinit.impl.RepositoryInitializer"
+# This is a build for the standalone OAK Segment Node Store which needs
+# these two runmodes but we dropped all others like :webapp or oak_mongo
+-r "oak_tar"
+-r ":standalone"
 ```

 then execute the command